 - Binghamton University acquired the facility in early 2015 and completed extensive cleaning before renovations began in March 2019.

 - The inside of the facility was completely renovated and an addition in the rear of the building was demolished.

 - A new, 15,000-square-foot addition was constructed, providing Decker College with 112,000 square feet of state-of-the-art classroom, clinical laboratory and research space, including a leading-edge simulation and healthcare learning lab.

 - The nearly $50 million project has been funded with a combination of Upstate Revitalization funds, SUNY capital project money and some campus dollars.

 - Floor 1 (ground floor): Decker’s Division of Advising and Academic Excellence is located on the first floor.
 There are also a food court, lounge, information commons, library, help desk, spaces for group and individual study, reflection and lactation rooms, student organization offices, conference rooms and a large multipurpose room with a kitchen.
 The multipurpose room can be separated into two classrooms or used as event space.
-Soon, a gallery celebrating the building’s history will be installed in the rotunda.
+A gallery celebrating the building’s history will be installed in the rotunda.